itsprueba/Hacktoberfest/README.md

 Step 8: ```git branch -a```

-Step 9: change the files in code which you want to change
+Step 9: change the files in code which you want to change for your own sake.

 Step 10: ```git add .```